turath-project/turath-inveniordm/docs/learning/troubleshooting_upload_script.md

     --no-verify-ssl
 ```

-This detailed breakdown should help avoid similar issues in the future by highlighting the importance of database initialization (with `.env` present), correct dependency versions (and restarting the server after changes), admin user setup, and handling local HTTPS configurations (URL and SSL verification).
+This detailed breakdown should help avoid similar issues in the future by highlighting the importance of database initialization (with `.env` present), correct dependency versions (and restarting the server after changes), admin user setup, handling local HTTPS configurations, validating script syntax, understanding script flags, and ensuring manifest generation logic aligns with upload mechanics.